Less stress at rush hour

 It’s time to grow with new mobility solutions

 Is this just pie in the sky, something to take our minds off our daily traffic jams?
 Not at all.
 Far off though this goal may be, step by step we are coming closer to it.
 Take the search for somewhere to park.
 This still tops the list of stress factors when driving, and accounts for one-third of all miles driven in cities.
 Cars that are left outside a parking garage and find their own way to the nearest vacant space, cars whose sensors identify vacant curbside parking spaces and transmit this information over the internet to an online map — both will become reality this year, thanks to Bosch technology.
-And only very recently, Bosch acquired the U.S. start-up SPLT, which has developed a rideshare app for commuters.
 Even the rush hour is becoming less stressful.
 This and other connected solutions hold out the promise of a market worth billions.
 The market is still fragmented, but Bosch is aiming for annual growth there that is well into double digits.
 The establishment of our new Connected Mobility Solutions division is a clear step in this direction: when it comes to the mobility of the future, it’s time for more than just pilot projects — it’s time for the company to start putting it to widespread use.

 Automated Valet Parking: The car parks itself